Vateron-Media/Xtream_main/README.md

 [![Pull Requests](https://img.shields.io/github/issues-pr/Vateron-Media/Xtream_main)](https://github.com/Vateron-Media/Xtream_main/pulls)
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg)](CONTRIBUTORS.md)

+## The repository is archived due to the development of a new mod.
+All details can be found in the [TG group](https://t.me/+Z6pJHzrvrMEyMDYy)

 ## 📌 About Xtream Main

 Xtream Main is a powerful and scalable IPTV streaming server designed for efficient media content delivery.
 It supports a wide range of streaming protocols and provides an intuitive management panel.